• Home

 3. (Attempt to) see the Last Supper by Leonardo

 Leonardo’s Last Supper is preserved in the refectory, or Cenacolo, at Santa Maria delle Grazie in Milan.
 Due to the fragility of the work, entry is only allowed every 15 minutes with a maximum capacity of 30 people at any given time.
-Booking (way, way in advance) is also mandatory as tickets to the Last Supper are highly sought after.
+Viewing the painting is one of the top things to do in Milan, so booking (way, way in advance) is absolutely mandatory as tickets to the Last Supper are highly sought after.
 Standard tickets cost 12 Euros and are usually released approximately 3 months in advance via the official Last Supper ticket website.

 4. Visit the medieval Castle Sforzesco